Forex Education

 Bearish engulfing pattern.
 The bearish engulfing candle is red.

 The bearish engulfing has a white candle.
-The prices gap higher with every recurring open.
+The prices gap is higher with every recurring open.
 They make a new high before pulling and turning intraday to close under the previous session’s bottom.
 This shows that bears are in power.
 They have sent the bulls into a retreat after counterattacking their final thrust.

 bullish engulfing pattern

-This is known as ‘key reversal’ in the West.
+This is known as ‘key reversal’ in the west.
 It is easier to identify the reversal in a chart.

 4. Hammer

 Hammer is one of the most common candlestick reversal patterns to be used by traders across the world.
 Hammer candlestick pattern has a small body with a no or negligible upper wick.
 The lower wick, however, is considerably long and makes a new low.
-While the color may not be defining, a whistle candle is considered more bullish.
+Therefore, while the color may not be defining, a whistle candle is considered more bullish.
 In this case, the lower wick needs to be at least twice the height of the body.

 hammer reversal candlesticks